Pā'ū Riders circa 1880Everyone loves a parade!

 Writing and graphic creation by Sugandha Ferro Black

 PS: For the first time in 64 years, this annual event, like so many others worldwide, in 2020 was canceled.
-After 3 years, and given that the Paniolo culture in Hawai’i is strong we are happy to be back in our saddles and boots.
+Three years later, given that the Paniolo culture in Hawai’i is strong, we are happy to be back in our saddles and boots.
 See you at the 4th of July Parade and Rodeo.

 GLOSSARY* of Hawaiian Words